Load and system characteristics

 On this page we define load as the conditions the tested system shall be exposed to when some system characteristics are measured.
 An example is exposing a tested system to a specified load at which the response time of requested services shall be measured.

 On this page we define system characteristics as what kind of behaviour of a tested system that shall be measured in a test case.
-The list of possible system characteristics can be very long and the test methods that can be applied is equally long.
+The list of possible system characteristics can be very long and the list of possible test methods that can be applied is equally long.